1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 How to Create & Target Audience Segments in Google Ad Manager?

-Creating & Targeting Audience With Google Ad Manager
+Creating & Targeting Audience with Google Ad Manager

-Google Ad Manager (free version) does not allow you to target advanced segments (for instance, retargeting users who visited a specific page), however, you can still target the audience with basic parameters like geography, device, connection, mobile app, browser, etc. You can also use combinations of the parameters to zero-in your intended audience.
+Google Ad Manager (free version) does not allow you to target advanced segments (for instance, retargeting users who visited a specific page).
+However, you can still target the audience with basic parameters like geography, device, connection, mobile app, browser, etc. You can also use combinations of the parameters to zero in your intended audience.

 Targeting options can be chosen while creating Line Items.
-You will find the “Add Targeting” section during Line Item creation where you can select your targeting criteria.
-You can apply the following criteria while targeting your audience: Inventory, Custom targeting, Geography, Devices, Connection, Mobile application, Video, Browser, Operating system, Browser language, Device capability, Device manufacturer, Bandwidth, Mobile carrier, User domain.
+You will find the “Add Targeting” section during Line Item creation, where you can select your targeting criteria.
+You can apply the following criteria while targeting your audience: Inventory, Custom targeting, Geography, Devices, Connection, Mobile application, Video, Browser, Operating system, Browser language, Device capability, Device manufacturer, Bandwidth, Mobile carrier, and User domain.

 Add targeting in Line items